Skip to content

 The King Charles III Charitable Fund awards small grants of up to £3,000 a year for up to three years to community-based organisations.

 Each year there are three application rounds for the small grants programme, each focusing on different funding themes.
-Applications are now open for organisations with projects that fit with the Environment and Countryside themes.
+Applications open in January for organisations with projects that fit with the Social Inclusion and Health and Wellbeing themes.

 There are six funding themes, as follows: